atperry7/pup_gearswap/README.md

 #### Current Styles:
+`Plan is to get this working with AutoControl Addon for helping change attachments automatically`

 | Modes | Styles |||||
 |-------|--------|-------|---------|-------|-------|
 | Tank  | Normal | PDT   | MDT     | Range | DD    |